kassisdion/Android-animated-toolbar/README.md

     }
 ```

+#### Step 3 : Start the animation :

-And then, you can start the animation from your activity or from your fragment :
+You can start the animation from your activity or from your fragment
 ```java
         final int duration = 2 * 1000; //animation duration in ms
         toolbar.getAnimator()